mengqian989/vzlib/medinfo2019/README.md

 # Data preparation

-Got articles for the query "breast neoplasms[MeSH Major Topic]" from pubmed on September 21, 2018 and save as brca_med.xml.
+Got articles for the query "breast neoplasms[MeSH Major Topic]" from pubmed on September 21, 2018 and saved as brca_med.xml.
-- Retrieved 224,940 articles.
+- brca_med.xml contains 224,940 articles.

 Did the same for pmc (as pmc doesn't give mesh terms) and save as brca_pmc.xml.
-- Retrieved 39,332 articles.
+- brca_pmc.xml contains 39,332 articles.

+So, 39,332 / 224,940 = 17.5% of the articles have full texts.

 Look at the mesh term distribution.
-Note that only major mesh terms are considered (--major) and mesh terms are generalized (--generalize) up to a level specified by **target_mesh** variable in xml2tsv_med.py.
+Note that only major mesh terms are considered (--major) and mesh terms are generalized (--generalize) up to the level specified by **target_mesh** variable in xml2tsv_med.py.

 ```bash
 $ python xml2tsv_med.py --input data/brca_med.xml.gz --generalize --major --code > brca_med.txt